One of our DogTime readers wants to know why her dog takes his food to go. She writes:

 If your dog doesn’t have an issue with the bowl or the floor, the problem may actually be something instinctual.
 In the wild, canines hunt and eat in packs.
 In order to avoid fights, some dogs take their portion of the kill away from other dominant pack members to avoid fighting.

-Your dog may not have a reason to think you’re going to fight him for his food, but he is just acting on instinct.
+Your dog may not have a reason to think you’re going to fight him for his food, but he could just act on instinct.
 If you have other dogs in the house, he may also feel a direct sense that he has to guard his food from competitors.

 Try giving your dog his own safe space to eat without any humans or other animals present.
 He may feel less stressed during meal time.